-You also have test tubes (with stoppers that you can wash and dry), measuring pipettes, a spectrophotometer cuvette, a colorimeter (upon request), and any other labware on your bench that you think might be useful.
+You also have test tubes (with stoppers that you can wash and dry), graduated pipettes, a spectrophotometer cuvette, a colorimeter (upon request), and any other labware on your bench that you think useful.

-1. Fill the first three lines of the table below with volume values that will allow you to determine the stoichiometry of the complex by spectrophotometric measurements.
+1. Fill the first three lines of the following table with volume values that will allow you to determine the stoichiometry of the complex, by spectrophotometric measurements.
 You don't have to fill all the columns.
-Calculate the mole fraction of iron(III) in each tube, using the following formula.
+Calculate the molar fraction of iron(III) in each tube, using the following formula.